andrespienizzio/andrespienizzio/README.md

-# Hi there 👋

-Mi name is Andrés, i'm from Argentina.
+# Hi there 👋, mi name is Andrés, i'm from Argentina.

 I have been studying programming for a short time, today I am doing the second stage of Argentina Programa and I recently finished a three-month intensive course on html, css and javascript.